 To the northwest of Galway, Connemara National Park offers the chance to enjoy pristine nature in dramatic surroundings.
-This large, protected area is home to mountains, rivers, forests and bogs, and it’s an excellent location to strap on the hiking boots and walk along the network of trails that crisscross through the landscape.
+This large, protected area is home to mountains, rivers, forests, and bogs, and it’s an excellent location to strap on hiking boots and walk along the network of trails that crisscross the landscape.

 Planning on visiting Ireland soon?
 Get our free guides!
 We answer your Ireland Travel FAQs + offer local tips for visiting Dublin.